-Prior to delivery to the drinking water distribution system, fluoride is added to the drinking water produced at Heindon Groundwater Well and purchased from HBMWD to adjust the naturally occurring level of fluoride to an optimal level to prevent tooth decay.
-You may obtain more information about fluoridation, oral health, and current issues at http://www.cdph.ca.gov/certlic/drinkingwater/Pages/Fluoridation.aspx.
+Prior to distribution to the District, fluoride is added to adjust the naturally occurring level of fluoride to an optimal level to prevent tooth decay.
+You may obtain more information about fluoridation, oral health, and current issues at www.cdph.ca.gov/certlic/drinkingwater/Pages/Fluoridation.aspx.